Jakarta-Bandung is a proposed high-speed rail project in Indonesia, connecting the capital city of Jakarta to the textile hub of Bandung.

 A station near the airport in Halim will connect the high-speed rail to a planned light rail, and will provide easy access to the high-speed rail for passengers in south-eastern Jakarta.

-The project will be financed through a Chinese loan, without aid from the Indonesian State budget.
+The project is financed through a Chinese loan, without aid from the Indonesian State budget.
 China Development Bank will provide approximately 75% of the funding, and the rest will be arranged by the joint venture partners.

-The loan will be for a 40-year period, with a 10-year grace period.
+The loan will be for a 40-year period, with a ten-year grace period.

 China Railway Construction Corp (CRCC) entered a joint venture with a consortium of Indonesia’s state-owned enterprises (SOEs).